Nimrit Kaur Ahluwalia

 Nimrit Kaur Ahluwalia (born 11 December 1994), also known as Nimrit Ahluwalia, is an Indian actress who primarily works in Hindi television.
 She won the title of Femina Miss Manipur (2018) and was among the top 12 of Femina Miss India 2018.
-She made her acting debut in Choti Sarrdaarni and is also known for her participation in the reality shows Bigg Boss 16 and Khatron Ke Khiladi 14.
+She made her acting debut in Choti Sarrdaarni and is also known for her participation in Bigg Boss 16 and Khatron Ke Khiladi 14.

 Early life

 Ahluwalia was born on 11 December 1994 in New Delhi, India.
 During her education, she was bullied by classmates due to her weight, which affected her mental health.

 Career

 After starting her career in modeling and winning the Femina Miss Manipur title in 2018, she featured in B Praak's music video Masstaani, which propelled her career in the entertainment industry.

 Ahluwalia was featured in the 2018 educational film Who Said Boys Can't Wear Makeup? by Priyakanta Laishram.

 In 2019, she appeared in the daily soap Choti Sarrdaarni, which proved to be a major breakout role in her career.
 Her portrayal of Meher Dhillon and Seher Gill made her a household name until the show ended in 2022.
 In 2021, she appeared in Bannet Dosanjh's music video titled Serious.

 From 2022 to 2023, Ahluwalia participated in Colors TV's reality show Bigg Boss 16, where she was evicted in the finale week and finished at 6th place.
 In 2024, she participated as a contestant in Khatron Ke Khiladi 14.

 Nimrit will be making her film debut with Punjabi film Shaunki Sardar opposite Guru Randhawa.